ambroisemaupate/docker/php80-nginx-alpine/README.md

 ## Work in progress

-So following extensions cannot be installed, compilation fails :
+So following extensions cannot be installed, compilation fails (not yet ready for PHP 8+) :

-- exif
 - amqp
 - igbinary
+- mongodb
+- redis